holistic-web/toolbox/tools/json-browser/README.md

 # JSON Browser

-This is a tool to view and browse json in a clear way.
-Useful for those who need to analyse a lot of data stored in a JSON format.
+This is a tool to view and browse json in a useful way.
+Good for those who need to analyse a lot of data stored in a JSON format.

 Hosted at #TODO: replace with link to project